-Incidentally, also in the shrine cult in the highlands of Northwestern Tunisia, under the cloak of popular Islam, there is a marked continuity with megalithic cults,18 which has been duly recognised in the literature on North African saintly cults, and has attracted the attention of archaeologists such as Camps, the leading archaeologist of N.W.
-Africa.
-In the valley mapped in Fig. 19 alone, over a dozen of shrines may be found in an area scarcely exceeding one km2.
+Incidentally, also in the shrine cult in the highlands of North-western Tunisia, under the cloak of popular Islam, there is a marked continuity with megalithic cults, which has been duly recognised in the literature on North African saintly cults, and has attracted the attention of archaeologists such as Camps.
+In the valley depicted in Fig. 12 alone, over a dozen of shrines may be found in an area scarcely exceeding one km2.
 Of these, most have the appearance of rather small megalithic structures - dolmens, such as abound throughout North Africa.
-The invisible saints associated with these structures are considered to be 'our ancestors' (jadūdna) by the local population, and they and their megalithic minidwellings play an overwhelming role in the religious life of the villagers.
+The invisible saints associated with these structures are considered to be 'our ancestors' (jadūdna) by the local population, and they and their megalithic mini-dwellings play an overwhelming role in the religious life of the villagers.
 Most shrines are situated at major trees that share in the cultic attention, and many shrines are adjacent to sacred springs or to the streams originating in such springs.
-A cultic attention that goes back, at least in part, to the North African Bronze Age or even Neolithic, thus is incorporated in the popular local forms of a world religion, Islam, that emerged only in the middle of the 1st millenia CE, millennia after the end of the Bronze Age.
+A cultic attention that goes back, at least in part, to the North African Bronze Age or even Neolithic, thus is incorporated in the opular local forms of a world religion, Islam, that emerged only in the middle of the 1st millenia CE, millennia after the end of the Bronze Age.
 Again we have a case here of the local continuity of shrine cults across millennia.

-Against this reconstructed pre- and protohistorical background, the details of the pilgrimage at Nagara Padang bring out many of the common traits that such specialists as Victor Turner, Richard Werbner, Michael Sallnow, and John Eade19 have discerned in pilgrimage worldwide:
+Against this background, the details of the pilgrimage at Nagara Padang bring out many of the common traits that such specialists as Victor Turner, Richard Werbner, Michael Sallnow, and John Eade16 have discerned in pilgrimage worldwide: